The Clapping Song: In media

-"The Clapping Song" has been featured in the soundtracks of the movies Scratch, Because of Winn-Dixie, Private Life, Stuber, Poms, All Together Now, Ghostbusters: Afterlife, Maestro as well as the trailer for Die My Love.
+"The Clapping Song" has been featured in the soundtracks of the movies Scratch, Because of Winn-Dixie, Private Life, Stuber, Poms, All Together Now, Ghostbusters: Afterlife, Maestro, Die My Love and How to Make a Killing.

 In Flatliners, the song is sung by children on the playground.

 On television, it was featured in Round Six of the 2009 season of Dancing With the Stars.